anyaevostinar/anyaevostinar.github.io/classes/201-f21/collaboration.md

 * These [guidelines](https://www.mathcs.bethel.edu/yang/teaching/carleton/resources/zarb_ppg_2014.pdf) are very concrete and offer ideas for patterns that successful pair programmers follow.
 The guidelines were developed based on observing paired programming as practiced in real companies.

 Paired programming often makes it easier to catch mistakes quickly, and often helps you to design better solutions for the problems you’re solving.
 You won't be able to read the labs ahead of time, but you will be expected to read the homework ahead of meeting with your partner to work on it.
-However, **you should not start coding without your partner** (or working on the code at all without your partner); if you do think up an idea and write it down without your partner, go over it together when you next meet.
+However, **you should not start coding without your partner** (or work on the code at all without your partner); if you do think up an idea and write it down without your partner, go over it together when you next meet.
 Note that while paired programming can help you catch mistakes more quickly, it won’t necessarily help you finish the assignment more quickly than you would by yourself — in general, though, it will help you to learn more than you would by yourself and can help you to avoid too much frustration.

 ### Best practices
 Working together often takes some practice, but a few best practices will help things go more smoothly: